 "Preparation for Disney World begins well before departure," says Melissa Chelist of Chesterfield, Mo., whose daughter has a severe peanut allergy.
 "Once we've informed the airline we get on the phone with the head chef; all the Disney resorts have one.
 We need to find out which restaurants are safe and which to avoid."

-For children with wheelchairs, you will require information in advance on airline navigation and access into hotels, homes, restaurants and attractions.
+For children with wheelchairs, you need information in advance for airlines, hotels, homes, restaurants and attractions.
 In addition, finding resorts and programs that offer adaptive sports and activities is a huge bonus.

 Shared Adventures, Santa Cruz, Calif.